o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-viewport.md

 | **Preview Image Asset** | Assign an image as the preview icon for this preset.
 The image appears in the Viewport Model drop-down list in the Model Preset Browser. |  |  |

 #### Model Preset Browser
-The **Model Preset Browser** window opens when the **Select** button is pressed.
+The **Model Preset Browser** window opens when you press the **Select** button.
 The Model Preset Browser window is a separate window that cannot be docked.

 ![Model Preset Browser](/images/atom-guide/tools/model-preset-browser.png)